 Drafting Note: State licensing laws vary concerning the scope of “home health care” or “home health agency services” and should be consulted.
 In addition, a few states have mandated benefits for home health care including the definition of required services.

-(ii) Home health includes, but is not limited to:
+(II) Home health care includes, but is not limited to:

-(I) Part-time or intermittent skilled nursing services provided by a registered nurse or a licensed practical nurse;
+a.
+Part-time or intermittent skilled nursing services provided by a registered nurse or a licensed practical nurse;

-(II) Part-time or intermittent home health aide services that provide supportive services in the home under the supervision of a registered nurse or a physical, speech or hearing occupational therapists;
+b.
+Part-time or intermittent home health aide services that provide supportive services in the home under the supervision of a registered nurse or a physical, speech or hearing occupational therapists;

-(III) Physical, occupational or speech and hearing therapy; and
+c.
+Physical, occupational or speech and hearing therapy; and

-(IV) Medical supplies, drugs and medicines prescribed by a physician and related pharmaceutical services, and laboratory services to the extent the charges or costs would have been covered if the insured person had remained in the hospital.
+d.
+Medical supplies, drugs and medicines prescribed by a physician and related pharmaceutical services, and laboratory services to the extent the charges or costs would have been covered if the insured person had remained in the hospital;

-(l) Physical, speech, hearing and occupational therapy;
+(ix) Physical, speech, hearing and occupational therapy;

-(m) Special equipment including hospital bed, toilette, pulleys, wheelchairs, aspirator, chux, oxygen, surgical dressings, rubber shields, colostomy and eleostomy appliances;
+(x) Special equipment including hospital bed, toilette, pulleys, wheelchairs, aspirator, disposable absorbent pads, oxygen, surgical dressings, rubber shields, colostomy and ileostomy appliances;

-(n) Prosthetic devices including wigs and artificial breasts;
+(xi) Prosthetic devices including wigs and artificial breasts;

-(o) Nursing home care for noncustodial services; and
+(xii) Nursing home care for noncustodial services;

-(p) Reconstructive surgery when deemed necessary by the attending physician.
+(xiii) Reconstructive surgery when deemed necessary by the attending physician;

+(xiv) Hospice services, as defined in paragraph (2)(m) above;

+(xv) Hospital room and board and any other hospital furnished medical services or supplies; and

+(xvi) Professional ambulance for service to or from a hospital nearest able to appropriately treat the condition.

+(c) A policy may include coverage of any other expenses necessarily incurred in the treatment of the disease.

 Drafting Note: Policies that offer transportation and lodging benefits for an insured person should not condition those benefits on hospitalization.